 Only other change I made was the way it self-closes.
 This was done by adding a rubber band to the rod and attaching the other end to the lid.
 Once again, this worked well.

 And that was basically it!
 Tucked the receiver and battery under the body of the vehicle and zip-tied the wires out of the way.
-Then it's time to have some fun!
+Then it was time to have some fun!